Astrodevil/ADK-Agent-Examples/a2a_customer_routing/README.md

 - **`ADKAgentExecutor`**: Wrapper for Google ADK agents to work with A2A protocol
 - **`A2AToolClient`**: Client for agent-to-agent communication

 ### Agent Tools

 - **`resolve_query_fn`**: Searches knowledge base for answers
 - **`classify_fn`**: Performs sentiment analysis
 - **`escalate_fn`**: Handles human escalation logging

+## Usage

+1. Start the multi-agent system using the run command
+2. Open the Streamlit interface in your browser
+3. Enter customer queries to see the intelligent routing in action
+4. Monitor the console output to see agent-to-agent communication